This PDF is the current document as it appeared on Public Inspection on 02/18/2014 at 08:45 am.

 (4) Where only some of the requested records satisfy the requirements for a fee waiver, a waiver will be granted for those records.

 (5) Requesters should make fee waiver or reduction requests when they first submit a FOIA request to the NEH.
-Fee waiver or reduction requests should address the factors listed in (f)(2) and (3) above.
+Fee waiver or reduction requests should address the factors listed in paragraphs (f)(2) and (3) of this section.
 Fee waiver or reduction requests may be submitted at a later time so long as the underlying record request is pending or on administrative appeal.

 (g) Notice of anticipated fees in excess of $25.00.
 (1) When the NEH determines or estimates that the fees to be charged under this section will exceed $25.00, it will notify the requester of the actual or estimated fees, unless the requester has indicated a willingness to pay fees as high as those anticipated.
 If the NEH can only readily estimate a portion of the fees, it will advise the requester that the estimated fee may be only a portion of the total fee.

-(2) The notice will offer the requester an opportunity to confer with NEH personnel in order to reformulate the request to meet the requester's needs at a lower cost.
+(2) The notice will offer the requester an opportunity to confer with NEH personnel in order to reformulate the request to meet the requester's needs at a lower cost and inform the requester of paragraph (d)(1) of this section, if applicable.
 A commitment by the requester to pay the anticipated fee must be in writing and must be received by the NEH within thirty (30) calendar days from the date of notification of the fee estimate.
 Until the requester agrees to pay the anticipated fee, the NEH will not consider the request as received by the agency and no further work will be done on the request.
 If a requester fails to respond within this timeframe, the NEH will administratively close the request.

 (h) Charges for other services.
 When the NEH chooses, in its sole discretion, to provide a requested special service (e.g. certifying that records are true copies or sending them by other than ordinary mail), it will charge the direct costs of providing the service to the requester.